escowles/recipes/_posts/2021-05-16-cinnamon-rolls-3.md

 * mix brown sugar and cinnamon and sprinkle over buttered dough
 * roll into a tight roll and slice into 9 or 12 rolls
 * put rolls in buttered pan, cover, and let rise for 30-60 minutes
+* optional: refrigerate overnight before rising, and warm up in a 130°F oven in the morning
 * bake at 350°F for 20-25 minutes, until lightly golden, then cool in pan for 15 minutes

 **icing:**